mxcube/mxcubeweb/CONTRIBUTING.md

 - The changes made in the PR are assumed to be tested by the author
 - All the assigned reviewers of a PR have to review the PR before it can be merged.
 - A PR that has no reviewer assigned can be reviewed by anyone.
-- The author of the PR is free to merge the PR once its been reviewed and all pending comments/discussions are solved
+- The author of the PR is free to merge the PR once it has been reviewed and all pending comments and discussions are solved.

-### Versioning
+## Versioning

-Versioning is partly automated by GitHub actions and [Poetry](https://python-poetry.org/)) and based on the gitflow braching model:
+Versioning is partly automated by GitHub actions and [Poetry](https://python-poetry.org/) and is based on the git-flow branching model:

 - Each new feature is implemented in a `feature branch`, branching from the `develop branch`.